 The University of Southern California (USC) is committed to complying with all applicable laws and governmental regulations at every level of government which prohibit discrimination against, or which mandate that special consideration be given to, students and applicants for admission, or faculty, staff, and applicants for employment, on the basis of any protected category, including race, color, national origin, ancestry, religion, gender, sexual orientation, age, physical disability, mental disability, marital status, veteran status, genetic information, or any other characteristic which may be specified in such laws and regulations.
 Accordingly, USC expects all who engage with our students to abide by all applicable laws, as well as comply with the spirit of such laws, follow ethical procedures, and model good behavior.

 Although students may be offsite during their internship experience, mentorship activities, or other events, the requirement to maintain a discrimination-free environment is still applicable.
-As such, we expect that all employers who hire USC students, mentors who work with the USC community, offsite hosts, and those who engage with our students via virtual media can ensure that all students are treated professionally and respectfully.
+As such, we expect that all employers who hire USC students, mentors who work with the USC community, offsite hosts, and those who engage with our students via virtual media to ensure that all students are treated professionally and respectfully.

 Examples of unprofessional behaviors include: